No one has favorited this theater yet

 The Plaza Cinema was built for Lou Morris and opened on 14th December 1933 with Bebe Daniels in "The Song You Gave Me".
 Designed by noted cinema architect Harry Weston, it was a steel frame and brick construction, with the external walls rendered in cement.

 The auditorium was decorated in an underwater theme with Art Deco style.
 The interior decoration was carried out by Mollo & Egan.
 Seating was provided in stalls and circle levels.
 It had a 45 feet wide proscenium, a 30 feet deep stage and was equipped with a Compton 3Manual/10Rank organ.
-The console was on a life and had a specially designed illuminated glass surround and it was opened by resident organist Tommy Dando.
-Located above the entrance foyer was a cafe/lounge which had a dance-floor.
+The console was on a lift and had a specially designed illuminated glass surround and it was opened by resident organist Tommy Dando.
+Located above the entrance foyer was a café/lounge which had a dance-floor.

 The Plaza Cinema was taken over by Associated British Cinemas(ABC) in February 1936.
 They closed it on 8th December 1968 with Shirley McLaine in "The Bliss of Mrs Blossom".